Financing Study Abroad

 Is financial aid available for students participating in intensive study abroad programs during the winter or summer?

 The Office of Student Financial Aid does not award federal or institutional need-based financial aid for winter or summer programs.
-Students may be awarded scholarships by OIS.
+Students may be awarded scholarships by the Office of Global Education.

 Does Goucher offer scholarships specifically for studying abroad?

-Please visit the OIS website or contact them for information regarding study abroad scholarships.
+Please visit the Office of Global Education website or contact them for information regarding study abroad scholarships.

 Can I borrow an alternative private loan to help pay for my study abroad program?